Paleri Manikyam: Oru Pathirakolapathakathinte Katha (film): Production

 The novel, titled Paleri Manikyam: Oru Pathirakolapathakathinte Katha itself, was written by director Ranjith's friend T. P. Rajeevan and was published in the Mathrubhumi Weekly a year before onwards.
 The novel was based on the true story of Manikyam, who was raped and murdered in the early 1950s.
 According to Rajeevan as well as the film crew, this was the first recorded crime in Kerala.
-Ranjith was amazed by the story and bought the rights from Rajeevan.
-Before getting the rights, he had discussed the story with actor Mammootty, who was optimistic about the film.
-They began the project by mid 2009 and most of the filming occurred on the hill side villages of Kozhikode.

-The film was produced by A.V.Anoop in the banner of A. V. Productions and Maha Subair in the banner of Varnachithra Big Screen.
-It was distributed by Varnachithra Bigscreen Release.

 Casting

 The original cast included Mammootty to play all the three lead roles.
 Ranjith cast Shwetha Menon as Cheeru, an important character that required the potential of such an experienced actor.
 Ranjith introduced television anchor and model Mythili, who played the central character Manikyam in the film.
 Dhanya Mary Varghese was also approached for this role but she instantly rejected.
-Noted South Indian actress Gowri Munjal played the role of an associate and love of Haridas Ahmed, one of the characters played by Mammootty.
-Noted screenwriter T. Damodaran also played an important role in the film.

 Ranjith, who is an alumnus of School of Drama, [Thrissur], also incorporated thirty experienced stage actors of Malayalam drama in this film.
 They were selected from five hundred odd theatre actors who auditioned for the film in Kozhikode.
 Actor Murali Menon was the casting director.
 Among the thirty two selected, Sreejith, Vijayan V. Nair and Musthafa were three who played major roles in the film.
 Sreejith, an amateur actor at Kaiveli, Kozhikode, who became famous through a reality show, played Pokkan, the husband of Manikyam and a lunatic.
 Musthafa played younger Keshavan, a character enacted by veteran Sreenivasan in the later stages.
 He was one of the finalists of a reality show telecast on Amrita TV, of which Ranjith was a judge.
 Vijayan V. Nair, played Velayudhan, henchman of Ahmed Haji, another character played by Mammootty.
 Though he has acted in telefilms and tele serials, this was his debut as an actor.
 "I had cast Vijayan as Velayudhan long ago.
 Murali Menon, who had groomed the theatre actors at the workshop, had told me about him some time ago.
 I was confident that he would be ideal for the powerful character of Velayudhan," says Ranjith, who is delighted that he has been able to give Malayalam cinema some exciting new talents.